Derrick Bell: As writer of short fiction

+"The Space Traders".
+Here, white Americans exchange the U.S. Black population for extraterrestrials to solve the former's problems.
+Bell explained, “[It's] better [to] risk the unknown in space than face the certainty of racial discrimination here at home."
+An adaptation of the story appeared as part of the 1994 made-for-television anthology film Cosmic Slop.

+"The Space Traders" and other works of short fiction by Bell appeared in Bell's collection Faces at the Bottom of the Well: The Permanence of Racism.

 Death

-On October 5, 2011, Bell died at the age of 80 from carcinoid cancer at St. Luke's-Roosevelt Hospital in New York City. " At the time, the Associated Press reported: "The dean at NYU, Richard Revesz, said, 'For more than 20 years, the law school community has been profoundly shaped by Derrick's unwavering passion for civil rights and community justice, and his leadership as a scholar, teacher, and activist.'"
-He loved his students in a compassionate and encouraging way – he even taught the week before his death.
+On October 5, 2011, Bell died at the age of 80 from carcinoid cancer at St. Luke's-Roosevelt Hospital in New York City.
+At the time, the Associated Press reported: "The dean at NYU, Richard Revesz, said, 'For more than 20 years, the law school community has been profoundly shaped by Derrick's unwavering passion for civil rights and community justice, and his leadership as a scholar, teacher, and activist.'"
+He reportedly "loved" his students and taught up to the week before his death.

 Bell has been memorialized at the University of Pittsburgh School of Law with the Derrick A. Bell Constitutional Law Commons which was opened on March 20, 2013, in the school's Barco Law Library.
 Bell was also honored with the renaming of the school's community law clinic that provides legal assistance to local low-income residents to the Derrick Bell Community Legal Clinic.
 Two fellowship positions within the school are also named for Bell.
-There continues to be lectures regarding Bell's teachings and concepts at NYU Law School, and Harvard Law School.
+There continue to be lectures regarding Bell's teachings and concepts at NYU Law School, and Harvard Law School.
 They discuss Bell's teachings of racism in America and explore the future of race relations and racial justice in the United States.
 Many have connected his teachings to the police brutality and Black Lives Matter movements in 2020 and 2021.